TIGR Investors Have Opportunity to Lead UP Fintech Holding Limited Securities Fraud Lawsuit

-LOS ANGELES, July 10, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against UP Fintech Holding Limited ("UP Fintech" or the "Company") (NASDAQ: TIGR).
+LOS ANGELES, July 17, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against UP Fintech Holding Limited ("UP Fintech" or the "Company") (NASDAQ: TIGR).

 Class Period: April 29, 2020 – May 16, 2023